Israel warns of long Gaza war as Palestinian fighters cross border

 In his television address, Netanyahu said any solution to the crisis would need to see Hamas stripped of its weapons.

-"The process of preventing the armament of the terror organization and demilitarization of the Gaza Strip must be part of any solution.
+"The process of preventing the armament of the terror organisation and demilitarisation of the Gaza Strip must be part of any solution.
 And the international community must demand this forcefully," he said.

 Hamas said its forces had infiltrated Israel to retaliate for the killing of the children in the Beach camp.